Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Import-AzureRmContext.md

 CurrentStorageAccount :
 ```

-This example imports a profile from a PSAzureProfile that is passed through to the cmdlet.
+This example imports a context from a PSAzureProfile that is passed through to the cmdlet.

-### Example 2: Importing a profile from a JSON file
+### Example 2: Importing a context from a JSON file
 ```
 PS C:\> Import-AzureRmContext -Path C:\test.json